- Vision Screening Home

 According to Minnesota Department of Health (MDH) guidelines, a child's vision should be screened at the following program specific intervals:

-Screening is done according to the C&TC Periodicity Schedule:
+Screening is done according to the C&TC Schedule of Age-Related Screening Standards:

 Programs serving children in Early Head Start and Head Start programs must either obtain or perform evidence-based screening for vision on all children within 45 days of calendar enrollment.
-Follow the vision screening schedule for the state's EPSDT program (in Minnesota, this is Child and Teen Clinics) go to the C&TC Periodicity Schedule.
+Follow the vision screening schedule for the state's EPSDT program (in Minnesota, this is Child and Teen Clinics) refer to the C&TC Schedule of Age-Related Screening Standards.

 Minnesota school districts are required to offer Early Childhood Screening to young children before kindergarten entrance, targeting children 3 to 4 years of age.
 Children must be screened at least once before kindergarten entry.

-Children in grades Kindergarten 1, 3, 5, 7, and 10 should be screened for visual acuity, distance and near.
-Kindergarten males should be screened for color vision deficiency.
+Children in grades Kindergarten (males screened for color blindness), 1, 3, 5, 7, and 10 should be screened.
 In addition, a screening should be done when there are parent or teacher concerns and for any new students.

 Any child with a diagnosed eye condition should be screened in accordance with the doctor's recommendations.
 Prior to placement in a special education program, a child's risk factors should be reviewed to determine if there is a need for an exam by an eye specialist.
 When a shortage of time, space, or personnel does not permit implementation of the full frequency of screening in a school, emphasis should be placed on the lower grades.

-The room selected for mass vision screenings should be well-lit and at least 12 feet long for each visual acuity screening.
+The room selected for mass vision screenings should be well-lit and at least 12 feet long.
 Additionally, rooms should be free from direct sun glare and distractions.
 When more than one visual acuity screening station is being used, they should be separated by a minimum distance of 8-10 feet.
 Muscle balance stations must be arranged to avoid interfering with each other.

-for images and more information about vision screening equipment see MDH recommended equipment for distance visual acuity screening.
+For images and more information about vision screening equipment refer to Equipment for Visual Acuity Screening.

 - Occluder: Specially purchased or constructed sunglasses, adhesive temporary occlusion eye patches, 2 inch Micro-pore adhesive paper tape, and for children 10 years and older, plastic or spectacle occluders.